liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

         }

-3. Create a new class called `AddBookmarkView_default` that extends `BaseScreenletView` and conforms `AddBookmarkViewModel`.
-It must wire all UI components and events from the `xib` by using the standard `@IBOutlet` and `@IBAction`.
-Getters and setters from `AddBookmarkViewModel` should, respectively, get and set the data from UI components.
+3. Create a new class and give it a name that matches the XIB file's name.
+This new class should extend `BaseScreenletView` and conform the interface protocol you created in the previous step.
+It must also wire all UI components and events from the XIB by using the standard `@IBOutlet` and `@IBAction`.
+Getters and setters from the interface protocol should, respectively, get and set the data from UI components.
 Also, be sure to write any animations or front end code here.
+As an example, this class in the Add Bookmark screenlet is called `AddBookmarkView_default` and conforms the `AddBookmarkViewModel` interface protocol.
+The URL and title text fields from its XIB are connected via `@IBOutlet`.
+It also implements the `URL` and `title` properties defined in its interface protocol:

         import UIKit
         import LiferayScreens